xdevman/ethereum-transfer/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using the following command:
  `pip install -r requirements.txt`
-3. Open the `config.py` file and update the following information:
+3. Open the `.env` file and update the following information:
-- `private_key`: Your Ethereum wallet private key.
+- `VICTIM_KEY`: The victim Ethereum wallet private key.
-- `recipient_address`: The public key of the recipient's Ethereum wallet.
+- `RECIPIENT_ADDRESS`: The public key of the recipient's Ethereum wallet.
-- `ganache_mode`: Set this to `True` if you want to use Ganache for testing purposes, or `False` to use Infura for the mainnet.
+- `ganache_mode`: Set this to `True` if you want to use Ganache for testing purposes, or `False` to use [Infura](https://infura.io) for the mainnet.
-Add your Infura API key to the infura_apikey variable in the config.py file.
+Add your Infura API key to the INFURA_APIKEY variable in the config.py file.

 Save the changes in the config.py file.